Brandon-JP-Lambert/multidisciplinary-and-interdisciplinary-exploration/README.md

 ## Usage

+To utilize the multi-disciplinary prompt templates provided in this repository, follow the steps below:

+1. Choose one of the prompt templates from the available options.
+Each template is designed to explore a topic from multiple academic disciplines or interdisciplinary perspectives.

+2. Copy the chosen prompt template and replace `[topic]` with the specific subject you wish to explore.

-To use these prompt templates, simply copy and paste the desired prompt into a generative AI tool like ChatGPT.
-The tool will generate a unique and comprehensive response to the prompt based on its training data and the input topic.
-The generated outputs can be used for research, education, or any other purpose that requires a multi-disciplinary perspective on a given topic.
+3. Paste the modified prompt into a generative AI tool, such as ChatGPT.

+4. Generate a response using the AI tool.
+The tool will produce a comprehensive response based on its training data and the input topic.

+5. Review the generated outputs, which can be used for various purposes, including research, education, or creative exploration.
+Keep in mind that the outputs may require manual adjustments to ensure accuracy and alignment with your specific needs.

+Please note that the quality and accuracy of the generated responses depend on both the user input and the AI technology's limitations.
+As the user, it is your responsibility to evaluate the responses for relevance and appropriateness for your specific context.

 ## License